Pearlien-Batz/packet-and-pen-docs/docs/index.md

 # Packet & Pen Docs

-The intent of this site is to provide installation documentation various tools, and software.
+The intent of this site is to provide installation documentation for various tools, and software.
 Eventually each will be weaved together, to become a complete environment.